juliencarponcy/trialexp/workflows/README.md

 ## Usage

-If not target is specified, snakemake will execute the first rule in the snakemake file by default.
+If no target is specified, snakemake will execute the first rule in the snakemake file by default.

 Execute the following command to run the workflow.
 It is strongely recommend to dry-run (simulate without actually executing anything) the first time you use a workflow with the `-n` command.
 The `--cores` command tells snakemake to use all avaiable cores, you can specify the exact number of core with the `-c` option, e.g. `-c 4`.